-By Mr. Atif Majeed, Programme Manager, GP Partners Australia, Former Chief Architect Electronic Voting Machine (EVM) for the Government of Pakistan from COMSATS Institute of Information and Technology (2011)
+By Mr. Atif Majeed, Programme Manager, GP Partners Australia, Former Team Member of first EVM prototype developed in Pakistan from COMSATS Institute of Information and Technology (2011)

 - What are the components of EVM ‘package’ and how it evolved in Pakistan?

 - What is the international experience of EVMs?